mikelimazulu/duckypayload/README.md

 # duckypayload
-my personnal ducky payload for pentesting windows machines
+my personnal ducky payload for pentesting windows machines.
+I use it to get reverse shells and other stuff.

+change <settings> to your own. enjoy